SAP-archive/cloud-platform-iot-starterkit/src/apps/ui5/consumption/README.md

-This directory has the sources for a UI5 application that uses the HCP IoT Services to interact with an IoT Device.
+This directory has the sources for a UI5 application that uses the SAP Cloud Platform Internet of Things to interact with an IoT Device.
-It renders the received data that is stored in the database (where the MMS part of the IoT Services writes to) in an xy plot using the MMS built-in OData API.
+It renders the received data that is stored in the database (where the MMS part of the Internet of Things writes to) in an xy plot using the MMS built-in OData API.
-Per default the chart shows the last 100 values of the chosen device.
+By default the chart shows the last 100 values of the chosen device.

 ![UI5 Consumption example](../../../../images/mms_consume_ui5_01.png)